 The close links between Humanities researchers and Cultural and Collecting institutions – such as libraries, museums, art galleries, archives – mean that there are many opportunities for interactions, collaborations and synergistic projects of various kinds between the two, and these opportunities are being pursued in diverse ways.
 Though there is plenty of good-will and blue-sky thinking between the two groups, the differences in timescales, funding structures, reporting structures and scope mean that there can be challenges to overcome in the formation of productive partnerships and clear communication, particularly when grant deadlines approach.
 The ACHRC’s Collaborating with Collecting and Cultural Institutions member initiative considers the key issues and practical opportunities, strategies and practices for effective collaboration between collecting institutions and humanities research centres.
 We welcome participants from within the ACHRC and beyond to contribute to the project.

-Dr Rachel Franks, Coordinator, Education & Scholarship, State Library of New South Wales; and
+Coordinator, Education & Scholarship, State Library of New South Wales

-2018 Event: A Collaboratory between the Humanities in the Regions and the Collaborating with Collecting and Cultural Institutions projects, at the Centre for Colonialism and its Aftermath at the University of Tasmania.
+A Collaboratory between the Humanities in the Regions and the Collaborating with Collecting and Cultural Institutions projects, at the Centre for Colonialism and its Aftermath at the University of Tasmania.